TarjinderSingh/clingen2016/README.md

 4. For the first missense variant in the gene, find the allele frequency in Non-Finnish Europeans

-5. Identify any exons not well-covered by the exome capture technology.
+5. Identify any exons not well-covered by the exome capture technology

 ## Ensembl VEP for annotating large numbers of variants

-- we can use the Ens`embl VEP tool to annotate a large number of variants (for example, all variants in a single patient)
+- we can use the Ensembl VEP tool to annotate a large number of variants (for example, all variants in a single patient)

 - can use a number of input formats, but the most common is the VCF format

 ### [http://www.ensembl.org/common/Tools/VEP](http://www.ensembl.org/common/Tools/VEP)

-### Demo
+#### Demo

 1. For variants encoded in GRCh37, [go here](http://grch37.ensembl.org/Homo_sapiens/Tools/VEP)